Wireless Internet Access

 Who can I contact if I have comments regarding Internet access?

 We would like to hear your comments and suggestions regarding wireless Internet access.
-Contact email@example.com or stop by the Wireless Support booth, located at Attendee Services.
+Contact firstname.lastname@example.org or stop by the Wireless Support desk, located at Attendee Services.

 Who runs the wireless network?

-The wireless network is owned and operated by the San Diego Convention Center.
-San Diego Convention Center personnel are in charge of maintaining the network during the meeting.
+The wireless network is owned and operated by SmartCity Networks.
+SmartCity personnel working in the San Diego Convention Center are in charge of maintaining the network during the meeting.

 What computer hardware is required?

-You will need a wireless network card that is 802.11g, 802.11n, or 802.11ac compatible.
+You will need a wireless network card that is 802.11a/b/g/n/ac compatible.
 There are many cards available from a wide variety of vendors that will work.
 Popular brands include Orinoco, Netgear, and SMC, which are available at many major electronics retail stores.
 Wireless networking is built into most laptops.